DataStax-Academy/kubecon2020/README.md

 # 5. Resources
 Well that is it for today.
 In just a short time we have done what would have taken the better part of a week to do in the past thanks to the power of Kubernetes and Helm.

-For further learning from our team please checkout [datastax.com/dev](datastax.com/dev) where we keep many resources and hands on labs to help you improve your skill set.
+For further learning from our team please checkout our developer site [datastax.com/dev](https://www.datastax.com/dev) where we keep many resources and hands on labs to help you improve your skills.
+The [Kubernetes and Cassandra page](https://www.datastax.com/dev/kubernetes) and the [cloud-native data page](https://www.datastax.com/cloud-native) are both great places to start.

-If you are looking to get certified on Cassandra please visit [https://datastax.com/dev/certifications](https://datastax.com/dev/certifications).
+If you are interested in receiving updates on our new Cassandra on Kubernetes certification program, or becoming a Cassandra certified developer or administrator please visit [https://datastax.com/dev/certifications](https://datastax.com/dev/certifications).

 To get involved in the discussion around this project and others please check out [community.datastax.com](community.datastax.com).